frknkrc44/easy_utils/README.md

 # Easy_Utils
 A Flutter package which contains some helpful tools.

+Just run `flutter pub add easy_utils` to add in your project.

 ## Features
 - Send HTTP requests simply (uses http library as dependency).
 - Manage the app navigation without context requirement.
 - Some string extensions to make your development better.
+- Check the current platform even you're compiling the same code for the Web platform.

 ## EasyNav